Back to blog

 Phantombuster: best for data extraction and custom workflows

 Phantombuster is not a traditional LinkedIn automation tool.
-It is an automation platform with over 100 pre-built “phantoms” (automation scripts) for LinkedIn, Sales Navigator, Twitter, Google Maps, and other platforms.
-For LinkedIn specifically, it excels at data extraction: scraping search results, extracting profile data, collecting post commenters, and building lead lists.
+It is a platform with over 100 pre-built “phantoms” (automation scripts) for LinkedIn, Sales Navigator, and other sources.
+For LinkedIn, it excels at data extraction: scraping search results, extracting profile data, collecting post commenters, and building lead lists.

 What works well: The flexibility is unmatched.
-You can chain phantoms together to build custom workflows: scrape a LinkedIn search, enrich the results with email addresses, push qualified leads to your CRM, then trigger an outreach sequence.
-The API access allows integration with virtually any tool.
-For teams with technical resources, Phantombuster can automate workflows no other tool handles.
+You can chain phantoms to scrape a LinkedIn search, enrich results with emails, push leads to your CRM, then trigger a sequence.
+API access integrates with almost anything, and technical teams can automate workflows no other tool handles.

-Where it falls short: Phantombuster is not built for safe, ongoing LinkedIn outreach automation.
-The tool is powerful but does not include the smart throttling and safety measures of dedicated LinkedIn tools.
-Using Phantombuster aggressively for connection requests and messaging carries higher account risk.
-The learning curve is steep for non-technical users.
+Where it falls short: It is not built for safe, ongoing outreach.
+It lacks the smart throttling of dedicated LinkedIn tools, so aggressive connection and messaging use carries higher account risk, and the learning curve is steep.

 Waalaxy: easiest onboarding for LinkedIn outreach

 Waalaxy (formerly ProspectIn) focuses on simplicity.
-It offers a free tier that includes basic LinkedIn automation, making it the most accessible entry point for teams testing LinkedIn outreach for the first time.
-The onboarding flow guides you from installing the Chrome extension to launching your first campaign in under 15 minutes.
+Its free tier includes basic LinkedIn automation, making it the most accessible entry point for teams testing LinkedIn outreach for the first time, and onboarding takes you from installing the Chrome extension to your first campaign in under 15 minutes.

 What works well: The free plan is genuinely useful for small-scale prospecting.
 Template sequences cover the most common outreach scenarios.
 The email finder feature enriches LinkedIn profiles with email addresses, enabling basic multichannel outreach.
 Import from LinkedIn search, Sales Navigator, or CSV is straightforward.